drvinceknight/Nashpy/docs/contributing/index.rst

 ..
-Nashpy documentation master file, created by sphinx-quickstart on Sat Jun 17 12:30:44 2017.
+Nashpy documentation main file, created by sphinx-quickstart on Sat Jun 17 12:30:44 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.